Emily Miles

-Emily Miles (1910-1999) was an African American fashion designer and entrepreneur.
+Emily Miles (July 31, 1910-June 11, 1999) was an African American fashion designer and entrepreneur.
 She was considered Newark, New Jersey's "first lady of fashion" and "the grand dame of black style in Newark".
-In 1998 she was inducted into the New Jersey Women's Hall of Fame.
+In 1998, she was inducted into the New Jersey Women's Hall of Fame and the Chicago Fashion Hall of Fame.
+Miles was a board member of the Harlem Fashion Institute under its founder Lois K. Alexander.
+She was an active member of The National Association of Fashion and Accessory Designers (NAFAD).
+On September 17, 2023, the City of Newark presented Newark's Fashion Forward and Unity Week and paid tribute to the Iconic Emily Miles at a Fashion Gala held at The Newark Museum of Art in downtown Newark.

 Early life

-Emily Miles was born Emma Rollins on July 31, 1910 in Chattanooga, Tennessee, the second of ten children.
-She graduated Central High School in Newark in August 1929.
+Emily Miles was born Emma Rollins on July 31, 1910, in Chattanooga, Tennessee, the second of ten children.
+As a child she made doll clothes, which she said was the start of her fashion career.
+She graduated from Central High School in Newark in August 1929.
 Miles attended Howard University.
-After graduating Howard she modeled internationally, including serving as a stand-in for Josephine Baker, marrying businessman Milton Miles on her travels.
+After graduating Howard she modeled for Philadelphia designer Ann Franks as well as internationally, including serving as a stand-in for Josephine Baker, marrying businessman Milton Miles on her travels.
 She then attended various fashion schools in New York City including Pratt Institute, Parsons School of Design and Fashion Institute.
 She began designing hats and in 1952 she won the Paper-Dress Ball in Newark sponsored by the NAACP.

 Charm school

 After graduating from school in New York Miles bought up a 22 room mansion in Newark (803 South 10th Street, between Madison and Clinton Avenues) with a small studio for design and opened "Belle Meade Charm School".
 The Charm School trained more than 1,000 women and girls including Whitney Houston and was open for almost fifty years.
-It was called "one of the most enduring establishments in the New York City area".
-The Charm School was active as a modeling agency as early as 1950.
+It was called "one of the most enduring establishments in the New York City area" under the direction of Lucille Hicks.
+The Belle Meade School of Charm and Modeling was active as a modeling agency as early as 1950.
+Some Belle Meade alums included Millie Clark Lewis (commentator), Cecilia Johnson (Designer), Loretta Brooks (grade schoolteacher), and Sydney James, who went on to model for some of the leading fashions house in Paris, as well as other European fashion capitals.